NCSAM Noise-Compensated Sharpness-Aware Minimization for Noisy Label Learning: Method

-This strategy tries to align the artificially induced noise direction with the realistic noise gradient distribution, providing a controllable and semantically consistent way to generate against label perturbations under real-world noisy conditions.
+This strategy aims to align the artificially induced noise direction with the realistic noise-gradient distribution, providing a controllable and semantically consistent way to approximate noise-induced perturbations under real-world noisy conditions.